SEO can be hard. And, the consequences of not getting it right can be pretty dire.

 Don’t get me wrong.
 I’m not saying successful SEO will take years to show results.
 I’ve seen people with new web sites that started organically generating dramatic search engine traffic and rankings within 3 months.

-And, in just 6 weeks, using the power of guestographics, he was able to boost his organic traffic by 939%.
+And, in less than 6 months, using the power of keyword research, they were able to boost their organic traffic by over 3,500%.

-Perrin isn’t the only one who’s seen quick success with SEO.
-Servando Silva recently shared an inspiring story about his niche site.
+Sentient Media isn’t the only one who’s seen quick success with SEO.
+Servando Silva shared an inspiring story about his niche site.
 It went from 0 to 400 visits per day within a 2-month period.

 That said, these case studies and success stories are not the norm.
 They’re possible, but not common.